Jon Berti Player Props: Marlins vs. Guardians

-On Saturday, Jon Berti (.242 batting average in his past 10 games, with two doubles, a home run, two walks and six RBI) and the Miami Marlins play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 3:10 PM ET.
+The Miami Marlins, including Jon Berti and his .433 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Sunday at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Giants.
+In his most recent game he had a one-hit performance (1-for-2) against the Guardians.

 Jon Berti Game Info & Props vs. the Guardians